FriendsOfCake/crud/docs/listeners/api-query-log.rst

     }

-Attach it using components array, this is recommended if you want to attach it to all controllers, application wide
+Attach it in :code:`AppController::initialize()`, this is recommended if you want to attach it to all controllers, application wide